TheYuenMG/gBroguePlus/README.md

 The philosophy will be to make frequent changes when we can work them out.
 If you can fix one small tiny thing it's worth fixing!
 Also if anyone who knows C and how to compile it wants to take this over on their own repo, that will be welcome.

 ___

-Changes from gBrogue for v1.0.0.001:
+Changes from gBrogue
-Removed obstruction from the list of bolts that the Adventurer can have.
+- Removed obstruction from the list of bolts that the Adventurer can have.
-(That's it!
-Everyone hates when the Adventurer has obstruction.)
+  - That's it!
+Everyone hates when the Adventurer has obstruction.
+- Modify creature stats
+  - Rat - move speed 90 -> 100 (Brogue CE), modify description

 # gBrogue (v1.18.02.11)
 gBrogue: A community-driven fork of Brogue